Home · Agency Papers · The Agency Paradox: Governed Autonomy as Infrastructure

 The principal governs the system, not every action.
 The principal defines constitutional policy and reviews escalated decisions — including composition signals.
 The governance layer handles routine enforcement.
 The principal handles the boundary cases the governance layer correctly escalates.

-The knowledge substrate is structured context, not a document archive.
+The knowledge substrate is structured context with verified provenance, not a document archive.
 It is the operational map the agent navigates: what the principal intends, what constraints are non-negotiable, what has been tried and why it succeeded or failed.
 An unmaintained substrate is worse than none — it provides stale context with false confidence.
+A substrate without provenance tracking is an attack surface — adversarially injected content that assumes principal authority without verification is a documented threat, not a theoretical one.
+Substrate writes are themselves governed actions: no agent-authored memory, summary, inference, or operational update becomes authoritative until it passes through the constitutional governance layer and is either approved by declared policy or escalated to the principal.

 The audit trail is compositional, not narrative.
 Every governance decision records which rules were evaluated, in what order, with what individual verdict.
 Every session produces a sequence of traces from which the full operating history can be reconstructed.
 Decisions are replayable — individually and in sequence.